How to use events listeners in Symfony

 protected $str;

-public function __construct($str)
+public function __construct(string $str)

 {